 - Community members have the financial and technical capacity to maintain the system and use the energy to start or upgrade small businesses and generate income

 We share our results and key learning with governments, civil society and businesses to support other projects.
 Overall, this evidence-based approach tackles energy poverty and water scarcity using tailored and appropriate technology to achieve positive impacts on health, education and livelihoods.

-Learn more about our Community-Centred Approach by downloading the PDF below.
+Learn more about our Community-Centred Approach and Sustainability Toolkit by downloading the PDFs below.